 When you said you felt so beautiful when you looked in the mirror and described how uplifting the experience was…I just had to think that there is an amazing strength within you to pull yourself through all the challenging days and the not-so-pleasant times…but beautiful you always are.

 I feel that there is nothing more truly artistic than to love people.

 — Vincent Van Gogh

 So, with that in mind, we created a plan.
 Gail is an Optometrist, so I thought “eyes” – we had to do something with eyes.
-Beti loves animals so eyes quickly became animal eyes and we decided to paint a spirit animal as a reflection of Gail’s powerful approach to tackling this whole cancer battle… and what would be more fun than painting a Leopard’s face on the back of Gail’s head.
+Beti loves animals, so eyes quickly became animal eyes.
+We decided to paint a spirit animal as a reflection of Gail’s powerful approach to tackling this cancer battle… and what would be more fun than painting a Leopard’s face on the back of Gail’s head?